13 Softball Fundraiser Ideas to Take Your Program to the Next Level

 For example, If in a hit a thon a participant receives a pledge for $10 per hit and then ends up getting 8 hits on the day of the event, that $10 pledge would turn into an $80 donation for your team (8 hits x $10 = $80).

 In conclusion, this digital fundraiser allows for players to take pledges based on performance or a flat donation, and makes a fun community event out of your fundraiser.
 This is a unique way to tie performance to fundraising success.
-The best part?
-Teamfi offers a 100% free software to run your hit a thon fundraiser as easy as possible.

 Idea 9: Team Merchandise Sale